Levintsky/ML-tutorial/CV-3D/Render-View-Synthesis.md

 	- Easy to render;
 	- Hard to represent complex scenes;
 - Lambertian:
-	- Michael Waechter, Nils Moehrle, and Michael Goesele.
+	- M Waechter, N Moehrle, and M Goesele.
 Let there be color! large-scale texturing of 3d reconstructions.
 ECCV'14
 - Non-Lambertian:
-	- Paul E Debevec, Camillo J Taylor, and Jitendra Malik.
+	- P Debevec, C Taylor, and J Malik.
 Modeling and rendering architecture from photographs: A hybrid geometry-and image-based approach.
 SIGGRAPH'96
-	- Daniel N Wood, Daniel I Azuma, Ken Aldinger, Brian Curless, Tom Duchamp, David H Salesin, and Werner Stuetzle.
+	- D Wood, D Azuma, K Aldinger, B Curless, T Duchamp, D Salesin, and W Stuetzle.
 Surface light fields for 3d photography.
 SIGGRAPH'00
-	- Chris Buehler, Michael Bosse, Leonard McMillan, Steven Gortler, and Michael Cohen.
+	- C Buehler, M Bosse, L McMillan, S Gortler, and M Cohen.
 Unstructured lumigraph rendering.
 SIGGRAPH'01

 ## Image Based Rendering: Multi Images/Warping/Alpha-Blending
 - Insight: Rely on a set of two-dimensional images of a scene to generate a three-dimensional model and then render some novel views of this scene;
 - Legacy:
 	- Alpha-Compositing: Thomas Porter and Tom Duff.
 Compositing digital images.
 Computer graphics and interactive techniques, 1984.
-	- Shenchang Eric Chen and Lance Williams.
+	- S Chen and L Williams.
 View interpolation for image synthesis.
 SIGGRAPH'93.
 	- S. E. Chen and L. Williams.
 View interpolation for image synthesis.
 1993
 	- P. E. Debevec, C. J. Taylor, and J. Malik.
 Modeling and rendering architecture from photographs: A hybrid geometry- and image-based approach.
 1996
 	- S. M. Seitz and C. R. Dyer.
 View morphing.
 1996